-In addition to a bad cough, chest pain, fever, weight loss, and fatigue, the germ can spread to other organs, causing spinal pain, infection of the abdominal cavity, or inflammation of the membranes surrounding the brain, causing headaches and confusion.
+In addition to causing a bad cough, chest pain, fever, weight loss, and fatigue, the germ can spread to other organs, causing spinal pain, infection of the abdominal cavity, or inflammation of the membranes surrounding the brain.

 How is active tuberculosis diagnosed?

 To test for active tuberculosis, lab scientists examine your sputum – the mucus that comes up from coughing.